-Orient’s signature design revolves around their affinity to vintage and retro style watches.
+Orient’s signature design revolves around its affinity to vintage and retro-style watches.
 The Orient Monarch is one such example of this signature Orient aesthetic, and it carries itself with a sense of style and grace that will appeal to traditional watch enthusiasts.

 Orient Triton Dive Watch

 Along with the Orient Nami, the Triton is another relatively new dive watch from Orient.
 The design of the Triton is based on the Orient Ray, and the phased-out Pro Saturation Diver watches.
 If you are not familiar with the Pro Saturation Diver from Orient, it is one of the best-designed dive watches to date.

 The Triton combines several features found on both the Ray and the Pro Saturation to deliver a hybrid dive watch with impeccable performance and quality.
 As with all Orient timepieces, the movement used here was developed in-house.
 The Triton features the Orient caliber 40N5a hand-winding and hacking movement with an analog display.
 It also packs a 40-hour power reserve and is also certified by the Japanese Industrial Standards as a Class 1 diver watch giving it credibility in the dive watch market.

 Let’s end this list with the current entry to the Bambino collection, Gen 5.

 At 40mm, this is a relatively modest-sized dress watch.
 Don’t let its conservative appearance fool you, the Gen 5 Bambino has taken notes from its predecessor, and it can be considered as the complete Bambino version so far.

 Its overall design makes it a perfect timepiece for both everyday casual use and for corporate meetings.
 It threads the line between casual and formal quite well and will fit into whatever your attire for the day calls for.